Shamokin Police investigating Friday shooting that sent one man to hospital

 "We believe this was an isolated incident between the victim and this person," said Siko on Saturday morning.
 "I don't believe this was random."

 The victim's name is known, but not being released by Shamokin police at this time.
-The individual was transported privately to Geisinger-Shamokin Area Hospital and then medically flown to Geisinger in Danville, but the condition is unknown this morning, Siko said.
+The individual was transported privately to Geisinger-Shamokin Area Hospital and then medically flown to Geisinger in Danville, but the condition was unknown Saturday, Siko said.

 The search warrant reveals that Shamokin Police officers were dispatched to 906 N. Orange St., Shamokin, for a report of a gunshot at 8:32 p.m.
 Friday.
 Witnesses stated that the gunshots were fired on the 900 block of North Orange Street, according to court documents.